GSCGomes/PONG/README.md

 </p>

 ## Files
-The software was devoloped using Intel's Quartus II software, this repository contains all the files from the Quartus Project, but the files where the actual code is placed are the ones described below.
+The software was devoloped using Intel's Quartus II software and this repository contains all the files from the Quartus Project, but the files where the actual code is placed are the ones described below.

 File                     | Overall function
 ---                      | ---